mailjet/api-documentation/guides/_account-management.md

-#Account management
+# Account management

-The Mailjet REST API lets you manage multiple API key.
-Each API key will have its own contacts, lists, newsletters and statistics dedicated database.
+The Mailjet REST API lets you manage multiple API keys.
+Each API key will have its own dedicated database for contacts, lists, newsletters and statistics.
 The contacts and lists will not be shared between API keys (including the main API key).

 This functionality can be used to create a test or preprod environment and/or seperate your mailing use under seperate environments (transactional/marketing, per websites...).

 Be aware that all messaging under these sub API keys will be accounted under your main account payment plan.

+<div id="creating-a-new-api-key"></div>

-##Creating a new API key
+## Create a new API key
 ```php
 <?php
 /*